 The second alternative is to automate the acquisition of social media data.
 Tools like Predis.ai gather public data from your competitor’s social media accounts and aggregate it all in one place.

-In this manner, you can get precise, full, and timely data from your social media competition study, allowing you to derive relevant comparison insights.
+In this manner, you can get precise, full, and timely data from your social media competition study.
+Consequently, this allows you to derive relevant comparison insights.

 You just need to add the business profiles you wish to monitor.
 Predis.ai’s competitive analysis dashboards provide accurate, up-to-date information in a single location.

 After you’ve gathered your data, it’s time to begin evaluating it.
 Analysis can be seen as a wide word with several applications.
-For clarity, we prefer to conceive of analysis as a series of questions that provide insights.
+To provide clarity, we prefer to conceive of analysis as a series of questions that provide insights.

 Check Which Brand Has Remained Consistent Over Time